Rob Zangardi: Awards and recognition

 Zangardi has received several industry awards for their work.
 In 2016, he along with Haenn was named Women’s Stylists of the Year at the Daily Front Row’s Fashion Los Angeles Awards.
 The duo has been included in The Hollywood Reporters annual "Most Powerful Stylists" list multiple times.
 In 2020, the publication also named them on its "Top 10 Power Stylists of the Decade" list.

+Zangardi and Haenn were listed among the ambassadors of Fashion Trust U.S., a nonprofit that supports emerging designers through grants and mentorship, and appeared on the organization's 2025 advisory board.